Javascript Flow Processor

 • Knowledge on how to work with Javascript in layline.io.
 Please check the Javascript Language Reference to learn about this.

-# Configuration
+Configuration

-# Name & Description
+Name & Description

-Name & Description (Javascript)
+Name & Description (Javascript Flow Asset)

 • Name : Name of the Asset.
-Whitespaces are not allowed in the name.
+Spaces are not allowed in the name.

 • Description : Enter a description.